CEO: Corpus-based Open-Domain Event Ontology Induction: Problem Definition

 \section{Problem Definition}

-In the open-domain \textbf{corpora} setting, event ontology is often not available.
 Since the majority of events are triggered by \textbf{verbal} and \textbf{nominal} predicates along with relevant arguments, we denote an event mention by $<$\emph{subject}, \emph{predicate}, \emph{object}$>$.
 For each corpus, event mentions highly relevant to its topic are considered as \textbf{salient} and constitute the extraction targets.
-To understand semantic relations between events, we aim at inducing a hierarchical event type \textbf{ontology} with a tree structure, where leaf nodes represent single event mentions while internal nodes are subclusters of events. \paragraph{Task Definition.} Given a corpus of $N$ sentences $\mathcal{C}=\{S_1,\dots,S_N\}$, the task of \emph{event ontology induction} is to 1) firstly extract salient event mentions, e.g., $m_{ij}$ denoting the $j$-th event in $S_i$, 2) then identify the event ontology that well demonstrates correlations among all covered event types, 3) and lastly infer event type names with human readable representations from coarse-to-fine granularity, according to induced event ontology.
+To understand semantic relations between events, we aim at inducing a hierarchical event type \textbf{ontology} with a tree structure, where leaf nodes represent single event mentions while internal nodes are subclusters of events. \paragraph{Task Definition.} Given a corpus of $N$ sentences $\mathcal{C}=\{S_1,\dots,S_N\}$, \emph{event ontology induction} 1) firstly extracts salient event mentions, e.g., $m_{ij}$ for $j$-th event in $S_i$, 2) then identifies event ontology that well demonstrates correlations among all covered event types, 3) lastly infers event type names withing human readable formats from coarse-to-fine granularity.